 Related to this tendency to "overexaggerate" is the frequent use of boundary messages 0 and 100.
 Consider the benchmark where the senders recommend their ideal actions.
 Under our bounded spaces, we would then see message 0 sent by Senders 2 only for $\theta \in [0, b]$ and message 100 sent by Senders 1 only for $\theta \in [100 - b, 100]$.
 Figure 6 reveals, however, that the boundary messages are sent more often than this.
 When b = 10, message 0 is sent by Senders 2 for states below 60, and message 100 is sent by Senders 1 for states above 40.
 When b = 20, the ranges extend to below 70 for message 0 and to above 20 for message 100.
-The boundary messages are used as pooling messages, which suggests that information is sometimes not transmitted for the intermediate states.
+The boundary messages serve as pooling messages, which suggests that information is sometimes not transmitted for the intermediate states.
 This further points to inconsistency with Krishna and Morgan's (2001) equilibrium.
-The loss of information for intermediates states is more consistent with Gilligan and Krehbiel's (1989) equilibrium, but the randomized messages for intermediate states in their equilibrium are replaced by pooling boundary messages in the laboratory.
+The loss of information for intermediates states is more consistent with Gilligan and Krehbiel (1989), in which the role of the randomized messages for intermediate states in their equilibrium are served by the pooling boundary messages in the laboratory.24

-23Observed truthful messages refer to those state-message pairs on (or very close to) the 45-degree line in Figure 6, in which the messages reveal the true states or equivalently indicate the receiver's ideal actions.
-For b = 10, 6% of Sender 1's messages are within ± 0.5 of the true states.
+For $b=10,\,6\%$ of Sender 1's messages are within ± 0.5 of the true states.
 For Senders 2, the frequency is only 0.5%.
-For b = 20, the frequencies are at most 0.5% for both senders.
+For b=20, the frequencies are at most 0.5% for both senders.